top of page

 • Equine hock injection (per joint pair): £300–£600

-• Biologic therapies (e.g. PRP, IRAP): £600–£1,200
+• Biologic therapies (e.g., PRP, IRAP): £600–£1,200

 Pros and Cons of Joint Injections

-• Rapid Relief of Pain and Inflammation: Corticosteroid injections can provide pain relief within 24–72 hours (Budsberg et al., 2014).
+• Rapid Relief of Pain and Inflammation: Corticosteroid injections can provide effective pain relief within 24–72 hours (Budsberg et al., 2014).

 • Minimally Invasive: Compared to surgical interventions, joint injections are less invasive and can often be performed under light sedation.